India Sweets and Spices

 India Sweets and Spices is a 2021 American comedy-drama film directed and written by Geeta Malik.
 The film had a limited theatrical release in the United States on November 19, 2021.
 The film stars Sophia Ali, Manisha Koirala, Rish Shah, and Adil Hussain.
 The film is based on Geeta Malik's own script “Dinner With Friends” that won the 2016 Academy Nicholl Fellowships in screen-writing.

 Synopsis

-Alia Kapur comes home from California to her upper class neighborhood in suburban New Jersey for summer vacation.
-Back in her community of Indian-Americans, Alia deals with her family's drama while meeting Varun, an Indian-American man from a much poorer background than her own.
+Alia Kapur comes home from UCLA to her upper class neighborhood in suburban New Jersey for summer vacation.
+Back in her Ruby Hill community of Indian-Americans, Alia deals with her family's drama while meeting Varun, an Indian-American man from a much poorer background than her own.
 They begin to see each other secretly, but it turns out that their mothers have a history Alia never knew about.